 If these aren’t already entered, the screen starts like this:

-As in the Join Process, you can use a Twitter lookup to copy from some public information on your Twitter account by typing your Twitter handle into the field and pressing the magnifying glass button, or you can click the ‘My organisation isn’t on twitter’ toggle to make the fields pop-out.
-This information is not part of the public widget but is only visible internally to the coalition.
+The Twitter lookup works to copy from some public information on your Twitter account by typing your Twitter handle into the field and pressing the magnifying glass button.

 If you wish collected data to be ‘Encrypted at Rest’, which keeps it secure, then you can do this on the Encryption tab.
 If you do not do this, it will be encrypted when it is transferred but not stored in an encrypted manner.